pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_upgrade_cells.md

 - Make sure if you are under linux and are using port 80/443 to set the capabilities with `setcap 'cap_net_bind_service=+ep' cells`.
 - Restart Cells.

-### Upgrade Pydio Cells Home to Pydio Cells Enterprise
+### Upgrade Pydio Cells Home Distribution to Pydio Cells Enterprise Distribution

 - Stop your Cells
-- Download the latest Cells-enterprise binary and replace replace the current one (if you are using systemd either rename the binary to cells or update your cells.service target)
+- Download the latest cells-enterprise binary and replace replace the current one (if you are using systemd either rename the binary to cells or update your cells.service target)
 - Add the license (logged as the user running Cells), create this file `~/.config/pydio/cells/pydio-license` and put your License Key.
 - Restart Cells.